 The monument was designed by E.R.
 Carr and Company of Quincy, Massachusetts.
 John Davis and Albert Daugherty of Cherry Tree were chosen to build the sandstone foundation.

 The Monument was unveiled on November 5, 1894.
-Porter Kinport was Master of Ceremonies for the occasion, which included the presence of Governor James A. Beaver.
-The monument was uncovered by Maxie Elizabeth Tonkin.
+Porter Kinport was Master of Ceremonies for the occasion, which included the

-The Cherry Tree Civic Club, formed in 1914 by Mrs. Thomas Parry, is in charge of maintaining the monument
+The Cherry Tree Civic Club, formed in 1914 by Mrs. Thomas Parry, is in charge of maintaining the monument grounds.

 Location.
 40° 43.476′ N, 78° 48.376′ W. Marker is in Cherry Tree, Pennsylvania, in Indiana County.
 Marker can be reached from Maple Street (Pennsylvania Route 580) 0.1 miles east of Penn Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Cherry Tree PA 15724, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
 Cpl.
 Warren J. Shepherd (approx. 1.2 miles away); George Atcheson (approx. 5.9 miles away); Dedicated to the 77 Men (approx. 6 miles away); Hastings UMWA - District 2 Labor Chautauquas (approx. 6˝ miles away); John Ludwig Snyder (approx. 8.8 miles away); Last Raft (approx. 9 miles away); Millstone (approx. 10 miles away); Dr. Lawrence F. Flick (approx. 10.8 miles away).